JulienPeloton/mini_spark_broker/notes/README.md

 We set up a small bootcamp to put hands on the broker!
 Materials can be found [here](https://github.com/JulienPeloton/mini_spark_broker).

+### Going beyond: Machine learning

 ### Going beyond: connecting to external databases

 #### Retrieving Template and Calibration Images, Science Images, DIASources, DIAObject, and DRP Objects

-LSST Science Platform --> provides access to proprietary data products. a number of measurements (e.g. forced photometry, survey precovery for a limited number of objects, processed visit images) will be stored at the alert moment in the Prompt Product Database and will be available within 24 hours.
+LSST Science Platform provides access to proprietary data products. a number of measurements (e.g. forced photometry, survey precovery for a limited number of objects, processed visit images) will be stored at the alert moment in the Prompt Product Database and will be available within 24 hours.
 This service will be accessible through the LSST Science Platform.

 https://dmtn-092.lsst.io/